basarat/typescript-book/docs/types/type-compatibility.md

 p = new Point2D(1,2);
 ```

-This allows you to create objects on the fly (like you do in pre JS) and still have safety for whenever it can be inferred.
+This allows you to create objects on the fly (like you do in vanilla JS) and still have safety for whenever it can be inferred.

 Also *more* data is considered fine: